Video Marketing Strategy: Strategies, Formats, and Tactics for 2025

 Measuring Success: Metrics That Matter

-Tracking performance is essential for refining your approach and justifying your investment.
+Tracking performance is essential.
+It helps you refine your approach and justify your investment.
 Here are key video metrics to watch:

 - Play rate: How many users actually click ‘play’